Ryan Arcidiacono: Portland Trail Blazers (2023)

 On February 9, 2023, the Knicks reached an agreement to trade Arcidiacono, Sviatoslav Mykhailiuk, Cam Reddish and draft considerations to the Portland Trail Blazers for Josh Hart, Arcidiacono's former teammate at Villanova.
 The deal was completed as a four-team trade involving the Charlotte Hornets and Philadelphia 76ers, with the Hornets receiving Mykhailiuk, the 76ers receiving Jalen McDaniels, the Knicks receiving Hart and the Trail Blazers receiving Arcidiacono, Reddish and Matisse Thybulle.
 On April 1, Arcidiacono was waived by the Trail Blazers.

 Return to the Knicks (2023–2024)

 On September 15, 2023, Arcidiacono signed with the New York Knicks, returning to the franchise for a second stint.

 During his second stint with the Knicks, Arcidiacono set an NBA record for the most consecutive games played without scoring a single point, failing to score in 20 consecutive games.

 On February 8, 2024, Arcidiacono, Malachi Flynn, Evan Fournier, Quentin Grimes and two second-round picks were traded to the Detroit Pistons in exchange for Bojan Bogdanović and Alec Burks.
 Two days later, he was waived.

 Return to Windy City (2024–2025)

 On February 23, 2024, Arcidiacono joined the Windy City Bulls for the rest of the 2023–24 NBA G League season.
 He returned to Windy City for the 2024–25 season.

-Trapani Shark (2025–present)
+Trapani Shark (2025)

 On July 10, 2025, Arcidiacono signed with Trapani Shark of the Lega Basket Serie A (LBA).